vegaprotocol/specs/protocol/0028-governance.md

 Network parameters that may be changed are described in the *Network Parameters* spec, this document for details on these parameters, including the category of the parameters.

 All **change network parameter proposals** have their validation configured by the network parameters `Governance.UpdateNetwork.<CATEGORY>.*`, where `<CATEGORY>` is the category assigned to the parameter in the Network Parameter spec.

+## 4. Allocation of funds from treasury

+The onchain treasury is a set of accounts (one per asset) that are able to have funds sent to and from using on-chain governance.

+#### Sending funds to treasury (direct funding treasury by governance)

+A governance proposal may be submitted to transfer funds on enactment to the on-chain treasury from any of the following account types:

+- The network wide insurance pool for the asset
+- A market's insurance pool for the asset

+Other governance actions, such as the closing of a RewardPool account _may_ also prompt the funding of the treasury account but this is an indirect action, as defined in the protocol and will be specified where relevant.

+#### Sending funds from treasury (direct allocation by governance)

+A governance proposal may be submitted to transfer funds on enactment from the on-chain treasury to any of the following account types:

+- The network wide insurance pool for the asset
+- A market's insurance pool for the asset
+- A reward mechanism account for the asset
+- A party's general account for the asset (via direct allocation only)

+The proposal specifies:

+- `type`, which can be either "all or nothing", "best effort" or "fraction", where:
+	- all or nothing: either transfers the specified amount or does not transfer anything
+    - best effort: transfers the specified amount or the max allowable amount if this is less than the specified amount
+    - fraction: transfers a fraction of the on-chain treasury's balance at the time of enactment, in the given asset
+- `amount` or `fraction_of_balance` (dependant on the type chosen), which specifies how much to transfer
+- `destination` specifies the account to transfer to
+- Plus the normal proposal fields (i.e. voting and enactment dates, etc.)

+If the proposal is successful and enacted, the amount specified will be transferred to the destination account on the enactment date, subject to the limit specified by the `max_transfer_fraction` network parameter.

 ## Proposal validation parameters